jmuss07/Automated-Sign-Language/README.md

 ### **Henry Heisig**

 Hi!
 I'm Henry, a class of 2024 student at Charlottesville High School.
 You can contact me at [hheisig51@charlottesvilleschools.org](mailto:hheisig51@charlottesvilleschools.org) or [henrycheisig+github@gmail.com](mailto:henrycheisig+github@gmail.com), or find my work on [Github](https://github.com/hheisig51)

-## What Mr H needs from us

-### Your project's criteria and constraints

-(Henry needs to do this)
-Backup Plan: Expand on those ideas, but have them correlate more closely to the main project idea

-- Antwerp Version: Pros and cons of the advanced college one.
-What can we recreate?
-What's way to advanced and should be cut in order to simplify?
-- Beware the scope-drift
-- Expand on the list of challenges we have ("What We Don't Know" section); we know what we don't know, but what are some possible solutions

-#### The solution you picked, and why

-- How are we planning to actually solve the issues presented (project modifications, smaller scale, etc)
-- Why did we choose these solutions

-### Design sketches/images captioned and very detailed

-(Josie is taking this)
-You did start this, but are lacking enough detail for how the arm will articulate, and how it will display each letter,

-### Josie Notes

-I've been told that we should each come up with a sub design (such as servo in thumb versus with the other ones with a long string, smaller design features like that),so the project itself is the same its more just individual solution and more specified design features.